penrose/penrose/UserGuide.md

 Note that the definition in `Constraints.ts` is the one really used for optimization; the definition in `Functions.hs` is used to sample initial values.

+# Error message

+Error reporting is really not great yet; probably best to ignore the actual error messages (which may point you in the wrong direction) and just read the line it points to.

 # Adding new functions

 In Computations.ts, copy-paste something like cosine, and modify for whatever function you want